Three-Dimensional MRI Reconstruction with Gaussian Representations: Tackling the Undersampling Problem: Introduction

 Recently, 3D Gaussian representation (3DGS) has emerged as a notable alternative for INR within the realm of 3D modeling and rendering, offering a versatile and robust framework for efficiently rendering complex scenes.
 3DGS models 3D volumes as collections of Gaussian points, enabling the representation of both geometric and visual attributes.
 The Gaussian mixture model (GMM) is conceptually similar to 3DGS but generates predictions as a combination of multiple Gaussian distributions.
 In GMM, the probability density is influenced by the distance of a pixel value from a learned mean value.
-In contrast, 3DGS calculates probability density based on spatial distance, and introduces an additional learnable parameter that multiplies with the probability density to produce the final output.
+In contrast, 3DGS calculates the probability density based on the spatial distance, and introduces an additional learnable parameter that multiplies with the probability density to produce the final output.
 Hou et al. \cite{hou2025integrating} integrated GMM into their MRI reconstruction pipeline to remove the artifacts and noise produced in iterative optimization process.

 While 3DGS has proven effective in computer vision and certain medical imaging applications, its potential in MRI remains largely unexplored.
 Several studies \cite{li2023sparse,lin2024learning,cai2025radiative} have explored 3DGS for X-ray image reconstruction.
 However, these approaches generally fail to establish a direct connection between the Gaussian representation and volumetric (voxel-based) representations due to the lack of an explicit transformation between the two.
-To reconstruct the final voxelized volume, the splatting technique in \cite{cai2025radiative} is used to generate cone beam computed tomography projections, followed by the FDK algorithm for volume reconstruction.
-The work of \cite{zha2024r} was the first to bridge this gap by introducing a CUDA-accelerated approach that enables the efficient transformation of 3D Gaussian points into grid points within a 3D volume.
-However, The model still adopts a tile-based voxelization design to maintain efficiency.
+The work of \cite{zha2024r} is the first to bridge this gap by introducing a CUDA-accelerated approach that enables the efficient transformation of 3D Gaussian points into grid points within a 3D volume.
+The model retains a tile-based voxelization design for efficiency.
 In this study, we aim to apply 3DGS to explore the undersampled MRI reconstruction problem within the context of isotropic resolution 3D MRI.